-If you change your address before the closing date of 1 November 2021, you can make changes to your online application form.
+If you change your address before the closing date of 31 October 2022, you can make changes to your online application form.
 All you need to do is go back to your online application form (you will need your username and password), make the changes and then you must re-submit your application.
 If you do not re-submit, your application form will not be registered.

-If you change address after the closing date of 1 November 2021 you must inform us in writing, even if you have included this information on your application form.
-Proof of your new address must be provided in the form of an exchange of contracts or a tenancy agreement, for a minimum period of 6 months.
+If you change address after the closing date of 31 October 2022 you must inform us in writing, even if you have included this information on your application form.
+Proof of your new address must be provided in the form of a signed exchange of contracts/completion or a signed tenancy agreement, for a minimum period of 6 months.
 Only once this information is received will your child's records be updated.

-In Warrington, address changes with supporting documentary proof can only be accepted up until Tuesday 15 February 2022.
-Any changes received after this date will be dealt with after the allocation date Tuesday 1 March 2022.
+In Warrington, address changes with supporting documentary proof can only be accepted up until Wednesday 15 February 2023.
+Any changes received after this date will be dealt with after the allocation date Wednesday 1 March 2023.

-Please note, other Local Authorities may specify some different deadlines and requirements regarding their admissions process.
-So, if you are moving out/into Warrington please ensure that you contact the relevant Local Authorities for further information.
+Please note other Local Authorities may specify some different deadlines and requirements regarding their admissions process, so if you are moving out/into Warrington please ensure that you contact the relevant Local Authorities for further information.